-ACE Greater NY teams are comprised of 15-30 high school students, ranging in grade level and background familiarity of the field.
-Teams are led by 7-10 mentors from different firms and industries.
+Teams are comprised of 25-30 high school students, ranging in grade level and background familiarity of the field.
+Teams are led by 10-15 mentors from different firms and disciplines.
 Each team must have representation of Architects, Civil/Structural Engineers, Mechanical/Electrical/Plumbing Engineers, and Construction Managers.
 Teams are led by 2-4 Team Leaders, who develop a curriculum for the season and work with mentors to create a supportive learning environment for students.
-ACE Teams meet from early November through May, meeting once weekly or bi-weekly for 1-2 hours at firms across the Greater NYC area.
+Teams meet from early November through May, meeting once weekly or bi-weekly for 1-2 hours at firms across the Greater NYC area.
 ACE GNY operates on the New York City Department of Education school calendar.

 - Currently be working in the A-E-C industry

 - Support mentor team in implementing lesson plans to explain industry topics to high school students

 - Engage students in virtual hands-on activities as part of the mentor team

 - Work collaboratively with other mentors to demonstrate how the different industry disciplines interact on a project